Homework 9 - Code Generator using Lex and Yacc

 Operator Node (typeOpr):

-• For the WHILE operator, we generate assembly code for a while loop, including labels, condition evaluation, and branching.
+operator, we generate assembly code for a while loop, including labels, condition evaluation, and branching. - For the

-• For the IF operator, we generate assembly code for conditional statements, including if-else blocks.
+operator, we generate assembly code for conditional statements, including if-else blocks. - For the

-• For binary arithmetic operators +, -, *, /, we generate assembly code to perform the corresponding operations on the top two values on the stack.
+, we generate assembly code to perform the corresponding operations on the top two values on the stack. - For relational operators

 The ex function recursively calls itself on the operands of operator nodes to generate assembly code for subexpressions.